 Step 3 – Include the Loan Amount

-You should identify the amount in the document when you make or receive a loan.
-The total amount will help determine how the payments are made in the future and how interest may affect the entire loan.
+Identify the amount in the document when you make or receive a loan.
+The total amount will help determine how the lender will make future payments and how interest may affect the entire loan.
 In the beginning, this is the principal amount of the loan before the imposition of any interest.

 Step 4 – Create a Repayment Schedule

-The loan should include when repayment starts and the periods at which each payment must be made.
-This could be monthly, quarterly, yearly, or any other period.
+The loan should include when repayment starts and the frequency at which the lender must make the payments.
+This frequency could be monthly, quarterly, yearly, or any other period.
 Repayment may begin right away or at a later date.

-A schedule, often an amortization schedule, is included or attached to the business loan contract to identify the repayment timeline clearly.
+You may include an amortization schedule in the business loan contract to clearly identify the repayment timeline.

 Step 5 – Define Security Interests or Collateral

 Many loans will help secure repayment by using collateral.
-This is some personal property or secured interest in real property that may be collected in the case of a default.
-This is especially common in mortgage agreements and many other contracts.
+This is some personal property or secured interest in real property that the lender may collect in the case of a default.
+This is especially common in mortgage agreements.

 TIP